Oklahoma WIC Program >> Tulsa WIC Clinics

 WIC is a supplemental nutrition program that serves to safeguard the health of income-eligible women, infants and children up to age five who are at nutritional risk.
 More than 7.5 million people benefit from WIC each month.

-Tulsa Health Department Wic @ Central Regional Health Center
+Tulsa Health Department WIC @ Central Regional Health Center

 315 S. Utica, Tulsa OK 74104